 Within the body of the letter do not use ‘you’ (singular) or ‘your’ (singular).
 Instead use ‘Your Royal Highness’ and ‘Your Royal Highness’s’.

-Envelope: Her Royal Highness the Duchess of Cornwall (for example).
+Envelope: Her Royal Highness the The Princess Royal (for example).

 Allow the royalty to begin, steer and end the conversation.